The Holy in a Pluralistic World

 University of Wisconsin-Madison

-Rudolf Otto (1869–1937) is widely recognized as one of the most important contributors to the study of religions at the beginning of the 20th century.
-His book, The Idea of the Holy, became something of a sensation in its time, and his account of numinous experience as a mysterium tremendum et fascinans had an effect that few other ideas in the study of religions have had.
-His vocabulary broke through narrow disciplinary bounds and was taken up by people in a variety of disciplines in the humanities and the social sciences.
+Rudolf Otto (1869–1937) was one of the most important contributors to the study of religions at the beginning of the 20th century.
+His book, The Idea of the Holy, became a sensation in its time, and his account of numinous experience as a mysterium tremendum et fascinans (“a mystery that both repels and attracts”) had an effect equalled by few other ideas in the study of religions.
+His vocabulary broke through narrow disciplinary bounds and was taken up by scholars in a variety of disciplines in the humanities and the social sciences.

-However, since the 1960s, Otto has been increasingly overlooked and neglected.
+Since the 1960s, Otto has been increasingly overlooked and neglected.
 As thinkers and scholars have turned in many other intellectual directions, they have tended to see Otto as representative of a past to be rejected.
-This volume gathers together essays by scholars from a variety of perspectives – theology, religious studies, intellectual history, and various cultural studies – to address the question of what Otto’s legacy for the 21st century might be.
+The Holy in a Pluralistic World gathers essays from a variety of perspectives – theology, religious studies, intellectual history, and cultural studies – to address what Otto’s legacy for the 21st century might be.

-The first section of the volume addresses Otto’s ideas and their contexts.
-Part Two turns to the area that Otto, more than any other German theologian or philosopher of religion, opened up: an engagement with the world of religions.
-Otto’s influence, however, has never been confined to systematic religious thought and the study of religions.
-His ideas have resonated much more widely.
-Although it is impossible to treat this range of application completely, the essays in Part Three aim to provide a hint of this wider impact, in architecture (Britton), poetry (Furey), politics (Jerryson), and the contemporary world more generally (Lauster).
+This volume explores Otto’s ideas and their contexts, then turns to the area that Otto, more than any other German theologian or philosopher of religion, opened up: an engagement with the world of religions.
+However, Otto’s influence has never been confined to systematic religious thought and the study of religions.
+His ideas have resonated more widely, and essays presented here examine this wider impact, in architecture, poetry, politics, and the contemporary world more generally.

-This volume is not an attempt to revivify Otto, nor is it intended as a magisterial statement about Otto’s significance today.
-Rather, it issues an invitation to those with an interest not just in religions but also in cultural phenomena more broadly to take another look at Rudolf Otto and his ideas.
+The Holy in a Pluralistic World is not an attempt to revivify Rudolf Otto, nor offer a magisterial statement about Otto’s significance today.
+It issues an invitation to those with an interest not just in religions but also in cultural phenomena to take another look at Otto and his ideas.
 Perhaps they will find more than they expect, and something that they can use.

 Table of Contents